email discomfort

 b) when he flogged the merchandisers in the Temple court.

-c) When he hung on the cross. (and then he had a group of trolls mocking him)
+c) When he hung on the cross. (and even then, he had a group of trolls mocking him)

 So, I would say that Jesus perfectly understands: